linuxtoapples/Linux-to-Apples/content/page/about.md

         pre: user
 ---

 Linux to Apples is a place for GNU/Linux enthusiasts to learn and discover anything FOSS related.
-FOSS is an abbreviation
+FOSS is an abbreviation for Free and Open Source Software

 Learn more and contribute on [GitHub](https://github.com/gohugoio).